bastibe/python-soundfile/README.md

 ------------

-On the Python side, you need to have CFFI and Numpy in order to use PySoundCard.
-Additionally, You need the library PortAudio installed on your computer.
-On Unix, use your package manager to install PortAudio.
+On the Python side, you need to have CFFI and Numpy in order to use PySoundFile.
+Additionally, You need the library libsndfile installed on your computer.
+On Unix, use your package manager to install libsndfile.
-Then just install PySoundCard using pip or `python setup.py install`.
+Then just install PySoundFile using pip or `python setup.py install`.

 If you are running Windows, I recommend using [WinPython][] or some similar distribution.
 This should set you up with Numpy.
 However, you